12 Steps to Negotiating the Best Price on a House

 We respect your privacy.
 Unsubscribe at any time.

-This important step can save a lot of time and money from bidding too high on a property.
+This critical step can save time and money from bidding too high on a property.

-4. Gain a clean understanding of what motivates the seller
+4. Gain a clear understanding of what motivates the seller.

 Sometimes the seller is anxious to sell a home, and sometimes the seller may want to sell but is not pressed to do so.
 This can make a big difference in negotiations.